Extravi/araa-docs/README.md

 ```

 ## SSL/TLS certificate
-Obtain an SSL/TLS certificate, but before doing so, make sure you have an A record pointed to your server for that domain:
+Obtain an SSL/TLS certificate, but before doing so, make sure you have an A record pointed to your server's IPv4 address:
 ```bash
 certbot --nginx -d tailsx.yourdomain.com
 ```